EUR/USD: Market weighing on the downside – Commerzbank

-Karen Jones, analyst at Commerzbank, notes that EUR/USD pair has eased back from resistance at 1.1285 and the 200 day ma at 1.1290.
+Karen Jones, analyst at Commerzbank, points out that EUR/USD pair has held relatively steady yesterday, but remains on the defensive.

 Key Quotes